 Kirsten "Kiki" Sanford is an American science communicator.
 After working at the University of California, Davis as a research scientist in neurophysiology, she left research work to pursue a career in science communication.
 Her work has included multiple audio and video programs, including the This Week in Science radio program and Dr. Kiki's Science Hour. ...more on Wikipedia

-Professor Elizabeth Helen Blackburn, AC, FRS, FAA, FRSN is an Australian-American biological researcher at the University of California, San Francisco, who studies the telomere, a structure at the end of chromosomes that protects the chromosome.
-Blackburn co-discovered telomerase, the enzyme that replenishes the telomere.
-For this work, she was awarded the 2009 Nobel Prize in Physiology or Medicine, sharing it with Carol W. Greider and Jack W. Szostak, becoming the only Tasmanian-born Nobel laureate.
-She also worked in medical ethics, and was controversially dismissed from the Bush Administration's President's Council on Bioethics. ...more on Wikipedia
+Elizabeth Helen Blackburn, (born 26 November 1948) is an Australian-American Nobel laureate who is the former President of the Salk Institute for Biological Studies.
+Previously she was a biological researcher at the University of California, San Francisco, who studied the telomere, a structure at the end of chromosomes that protects the chromosome.
+In 1984, Blackburn co-discovered telomerase, the enzyme that replenishes the telomere, with Carol W. Greider.
+For this work, she was awarded the 2009 Nobel Prize in Physiology or Medicine, sharing it with Greider and Jack W. Szostak, becoming the only Tasmanian-born Nobel laureate.
+She also worked in medical ethics, and was controversially ...more on Wikipedia